 Four Steps to Peace of Mind.
 Hey everyone, I hope you are well.
-I have it been a minute since I posted.
-Life has changed drastically,, and we are all worried about our future.
+In today’s post, I will be sharing four steps to peace of mind.
+I know it has been a minute since I posted.
+Life has changed drastically, and we are all worried about our future.
 2020 has not been a good year for all of us.
-We are about the hit the 6th month of the year,, and things are just getting worse by the day.
-However, let’s not forget, the world has gone through worse in the past,, and we came out strong.
-Life will continue,, and life will get better.
+We are about to hit the 6th month of the year, and things are getting worse by the day.
+However, let’s not forget that the world has worsened in the past, and we came out strong.
+Life will continue, and life will get better.

-A friend has this quotation on his office wall: “I know worry works because nothing I worry about ever happens.”
+A friend has this quotation on his office wall: “I know we worry because nothing I worry about ever happens.”

-I must believe that because I worry a lot — and about the most insignificant things.
-I worry about the big things, of course, like health, relationships, and finances.
+I must believe that because I worry a lot about the most insignificant things.
+I worry about the big stuff, like health, relationships, and finances.
 But I’m also liable to fret about anything and everything that finds its way into my consciousness.

 Because I spend so much time on worry, I’ve decided to embrace it with a personal research project.
 Maybe you’d like to join me.

 I practice catching myself at it.
 “Hey, I’m worrying again.”
-During a recent morning swim, I caught myself worrying 10 times during one lap!
+During a recent morning swim, I saw myself worrying ten times during one lap!
 I’m not kidding.
-On rare days when I don’t have anything to worry about, I find something.
+I find something on rare days when I don’t have anything to worry about.
 What I’ve learned is that worry is a mental habit.
-I can change habits; I’ve done it before.
+I can change practices; I’ve done it before.
 There’s hope.

 My second approach is to practice presence.
 By this, I mean stopping my thoughts.
 In my workshops, I ring a bell to help participants practice centring.
 The quieter we are, the longer we hear the bell.
 There’s a lovely moment when we all listen . . . until the ring is barely audible . . . then just a memory.
 I relish that moment of quiet before my thoughts re-engage.
 There is no future or past, just Now.
 No worrying thoughts — no thoughts at all.
 It’s a peaceful place, which is why I stretch the moment.
 I want to strengthen the connection to something greater than my worries.

-When I told my good friend Rosie about my worry project, she told me about her approach, which is to do one of three things: decide to address the issue right then; if you can’t do anything about it at the moment, give yourself a time to address it later; or decide that it is not important and let it go.
+When I told my good friend Rosie about my worry project, she said to me about her approach, which is to do one of three things: decide to address the issue right then; if you can’t do anything about it at the moment, give yourself a time to address it later; or decide that it is not necessary and let it go.
 In other words, act on it, file it or throw it away.

 Finally, one of Rosie’s favourite worry stoppers (and mine) is to sing.
-Connect with your self, your creativity, and the place where everything really is okay.
+Connect with yourself, your creativity, and the place where everything is okay.

 Awareness and acknowledgement are the keys to changing our habits.
-Morihei Ueshiba, who founded aikido and spoke of it as the Art of Peace, said we must “always practice the Art of Peace in a vibrant and joyful manner.”
+Morihei Ueshiba, who founded Aikido and spoke of it as the Art of Peace, said we must “always practice the Art of Peace vibrantly and joyfully.”
 Perhaps my research project on worry will help me to lighten up, smile, and live each day in such a way.